Catalog

 Defining Collections

 Collections in Arctos are wholly administrative.
-Collections may be comprised of similar taxa (e.g. mammals), of various taxa organized for some purpose (such at the Hildebrandt Collection at MVZ), by legacy usage, or anything else.
+Collections may be comprised of a taxa (e.g. mammals), of various taxa organized for some purpose (such at the Hildebrandt Collection at MVZ), by legacy usage, or anything else.
 The sole functional or technical consideration is code tables, which are tied to collection type (collection_cde).
-For example, contrast Attributes available to a Mamm collection versus a Para collection.
+For example, see the diversity of Attributes available to collections, which can select which ones to use and view.

-Legacy collections often exist for various reasons, and these may have duplicate catalog numbers, unpredictable formats which may confuse users, or contain arbitrary divides which no longer make sense.
+Legacy collections often exist for various reasons, and these may have duplicate catalog numbers, unpredictable formats which may confuse users, or contain arbitrary divisions which no longer are relevant.
 Combining these into a unified collection in Arctos is generally trivial, and Arctos provides various mechanisms (such as actionable identifiers and redirects) to ensure that no functionality is lost.
 Collections with “less citable” catalog number schemes are unlikely to support actionable citations, and so little is lost if the “traditional catalog numbers” are subsumed under a “citable catalog number.”
-This approach has been used to unify and disambiguate several Arctos collections; we find tradition little excuse to go forward under systems which discourage good science.
+This approach has been used to unify and disambiguate several Arctos collections.

 It is sometimes necessary to move cataloged items from one collection or catalog number to another.
 When doing so, it is important to maintain a way of finding the specimen by its original identifiers.
 In this, be as specific as possible.
 Use specific identifier types and GUIDs if possible.
 (See more at Other IDs.)

-Arctos provides HTTP redirect capability, under which one URL (http://arctos.database.museum/guid/KNWR:Ento:7193, for example) can be automatically redirected to another (http://arctos.database.museum/guid/UAM:Ento:228334).
+Arctos provides HTTP redirect capability (see Redirect), under which one URL (http://arctos.database.museum/guid/KNWR:Ento:7193, for example) can be automatically redirected to another (http://arctos.database.museum/guid/UAM:Ento:228334).
 This helps in maintaining a record of the specimen rather than the specimen’s identifying numbers, and allows users to continue using bookmarks and links.

 Edit this Documentation